gurkankizik/COME448-Project/README.md

    - XGBoost
    - Multi-Layer Perceptron (MLP)
 4. **Model Evaluation**: The trained models are evaluated using metrics such as accuracy, precision, recall, and F1-score.
+5. **Save Model**: The trained model and label encoder are saved for future use.
+6. **Predict Author**: A script to predict the author of a given text using the saved model.

 ## Requirements